Less LLM, More Documents: Searching for Improved RAG: Experiment

 This ratio quantifies an LLM’s ability to take advantage of the retrieved evidence: $\mathrm{Coverage}@n$ indicates how often the gold answer is retrievable, while $\mathrm{CB}@n$ records how often the model succeeds when given the opportunity.

 CB excludes questions already correct at \(n=0\) (Known), so it isolates retrieval-driven gains by removing parametric knowledge effects.
-The \textbf{Known} Rate in Figure~\ref{fig:known-rate} summarizes how much each model can answer without retrieval.
+The \textbf{Known Rate} in Figure~\ref{fig:known-rate} summarizes how much each model can answer without retrieval.

-Our analysis, summarized in Figure~\ref{fig:nq-cb-rate}, reveals a consistent and model–invariant pattern for how the retrieval scale helps answer questions that are \emph{initially unanswerable} without context, with similar trends observed on TriviaQA and WebQ (see the Appendix).
+Figure~\ref{fig:nq-cb-rate} reveals a consistent and model-invariant pattern for how the scaling helps answer questions that are \emph{initially unanswerable} without context, with similar trends observed on TriviaQA and WebQ (see the Appendix).

-\subsubsection{Initial Jump, Subsequent Growth, and Saturation}
+\subsubsection{Initial Jump, Subsequent Growth, and Saturation.}

 \paragraph{The Critical Impact of Initial Retrieval.} The most dramatic performance jump occurs when moving from zero context to a single shard across models, with $\Delta_1$ ranging from 16.2\% to 20.6\%, whereas $\Delta_2$ ranges from only 2.8\% to 4.4\% (Figure~\ref{fig:nq-cb-rate}).
 This dominance of initial retrieval persists even with low-quality corpora: for $M_{1.7B}$ with reversed shard ordering, \(\Delta_1=16.6\%\) versus \(\Delta_2=2.6\%\).
 This highlights the primary benefit of RAG: even a small corpus immediately fills a substantial fraction of knowledge gaps.